riliwanrabo/geneo/README.md

 # Geneo Contact App
 This app allows you to send messages to GENEO's support team (fake, I get the emails).
-After the server has been booted up, you can click on the contact link to see the form.
+Click on the contact link to see the form.
 Enter your information and send an offer letter 😊.

 ##### Requirements:
 - PHP: ^8.0